That sweaty feeling of peeking into a room of strangers.

 3. Networking brings me business

 I put this one last as it’s really just a perk for me.
 I don’t go into networking events with the expectation of walking out with clients.
-I know some people do and it’s written all over their face, and the way they talk to you.
+I know some people do and you can tell by the way they talk to you.
 They size you up and work out your potential “value” before excusing themselves to “work the room”.

 Networking is all about building relationships.
 You rarely get business after meeting someone for 10 minutes.
 It happens but a lot of stars have to align!
-Great business leads come after relationships are built and that happens when you’ve met someone a few times.
+Great business leads come after relationships are built and that generally happens after you’ve met someone a few times.

 Some people approach business networking as an opportunity to spray their business cards around with the hope that someone will need them.
 The same people usually collect a lot of business cards and pop everyone straight into a database, signing their new contacts up for their newsletter along the way.